Torry Hill

 In addition the Torry Hill Miniature Railway was constructed on the estate in the 1930s following earlier carriage drive routes.
 Although it is no longer in regular operation, a number of features of this railway remain including sections of track, bridges and turntables and parts of the railway are still opened on occasions.
 In common with other big houses on the Kent Downs, Torry Hill possesses an icehouse, used in the 19th century to provide cold storage for provisions.
 Other notable features include a well-preserved mounting block alongside a quiet crossroads.

 Originally built in 1925, the main house was rebuilt to a Georgian design in the 1960s and only a Victorian gate-house remains on the estate.
 Before his death on 24 November 2013, it was the home to Robin Leigh-Pemberton, Baron Kingsdown.

 The estate parkland has in recent years been used for other diverse pursuits such as a campsite for the local District Scout organisations and a grasstrack motorcycle racing venue.

 The rose garden and grounds are opened to the public on limited dates throughout the summer.

 Estate management

 The current owners are conscious of responsible estate management.
 It is a privately owned working farm supporting grazing livestock, cherry orchards, and arable farming of crops like wheat.
 The Torry Hill cherry orchards in particular produce around 15 different varieties of cherry, a former staple product of the Kent countryside.

 Measures have been put in place to increase the density of gamebirds such as the partridge, woodcock and pheasant.
 Predators such as squirrels, stoats, weasels, foxes, rats and corvids, are kept low.

-The estate participates in conservation and countryside stewardship schemes, including the establishment of conservation strips around arable fields, creating ‘beetle banks’ (raised ridges in fields to encourage aphid-consuming carabids) and leaving crops to overwinter in fields which to benefit passerines.
+The estate participates in conservation and countryside stewardship schemes, including the establishment of conservation strips around arable fields, creating ‘beetle banks’ (raised ridges in fields to encourage aphid-consuming carabids) and leaving crops to overwinter in fields that benefit passerines.